 - The celery, onion, and especially the leeks (which are sweeter than onions) enhance the flavors of the sweet potato and other ingredients.

 - A little minced garlic and butter never hurt anyone. 🙂

 - You’ll need fresh thyme, fresh rosemary, sea salt, and black pepper for the seasoning.

 Tips when making your soup:

-- Be sure to cook your veggies down, so they are tender before placing them in the blender.
+- Be sure to cook your veggies down so they are tender before placing them in the blender.
 This ensures the velvety consistency you are looking for in your soup.
-And seasoning your veggies is important while they’re cooking (and before blending).
+Seasoning your veggies is essential while cooking (and before blending).
 This brings out their flavors even more.

 - The Le Delice De Bourgogne Cheese or Brillat Savarin Cheese is the secret ingredient to giving this dish that slightly Parmesan cheese taste that brings the soup’s richness.
 This type of cheese is critical to the recipe’s success, so I would stick to triple-cream cheeses.

-- Use a fine mesh to strainer the soup before adding it back into the pot for the final step (adding your cheese, butter, and garlic).
+- Use a fine mesh to strain the soup before adding it back into the pot for the final step (adding your cheese, butter, and garlic).